Thema-AI/joao-coding-test/README.md

 You'll find a next.js application that uses shadcn/ui for displaying the list.

-We've used well known tooling to help you navigate the task and you'll find instructions on how to run the api and the web application on the readme's inside each app.
+We've used well known tooling to help you navigate the task and you'll find instructions on how to run the web application further down.

 ## Task